mozilla/pkipolicy/rootstore/policy.md

 ### 6.2 S/MIME ###

-Section 4.9.1 of the [S/MIME Baseline Requirements][SMIME-BRs] sets forth the revocation requirements for certificates capable of being used for S/MIME.
-Additionally, CA operators MUST revoke any certificate capable of being used for S/MIME that was issued in violation of the then-current version of this Policy.
+For any certificate in a hierarchy capable of being used for S/MIME, CAs MUST revoke certificates that they have issued upon the occurrence of any event listed in the appropriate subsection of section 4.9.1 of the [S/MIME Baseline Requirements][SMIME-BRs], according to the timeline defined therein.
+CAs MUST also revoke any certificates issued in violation of the then-current version of this policy according to the timeline defined in section 4.9.1 of the S/MIME Baseline Requirements.

 ## 7. Root Store Changes ##